♫ Listening to: Durdu Dünya by She Past Away ♫

 You can stop here or continue decorating with veggies to make focaccia art.

 Decorate with veggies to make any picture you like.
 The veggies do move around a bit in the oven because the bread rises in some spots more than in others.
 You can tell by looking at my before and after pictures that my veggies shrank quite a bit in the oven, changing my focaccia art.
 My ouija board focaccia art only took me about 5 minutes.
+If you prefer less spooky art, you can go with something like the garden motif I use on my vegan quiche.

 Bake at 400º for about 35-40 minutes, depending how hot your oven runs.